 5. Promote Civic-mindedness: Help residents imagine themselves as civic actors and educate each other about their needs and lives.
 Provide youth with the opportunity and experience to become life-long voters and community leaders.

-How to get a Participatory Budgeting Prospal on the Ballot for a Community Vote?
+How to get a Participatory Budgeting Proposal on the Ballot for a Community Vote?

-Borough residents aged fourteen and older are invited to come together to discuss local needs and the best ways to address them.
+Anyone aged 14 or older is invited to come together to brainstorm ideas and then transform those ideas into full proposals that meet the needs of the town.
 To be considered for the ballot, all proposed projects must meet the following criteria:

 • Must be capital projects which will serve the general public’s benefit.